Ordering sampling rules for sequential anomaly identification under sampling constraints: Simulation Study

 \section{Simulation Study}

-In this section, we present the results of a simulation study in which we compare the expected time until stopping of a stationary ordering sampling rule that is designed so that $\hat{N}, \check{N}$, $\hat{G}, \check{G}$ satisfy \eqref{cond_asy2} and \eqref{ghatcheck} for every $A \in \cP_{\ell,u}$, and a probabilistic sampling rule, according to which each source $i$ is sampled at each time instant with probability $c^*_i\left(A \right)$ whenever the estimated anomalous subset is $A \in \cP_{\ell,u}$.
+In this section, we present a simulation study in which we compare the expected stopping time, i.e., $E_{A}[T]$, of the default ordering sampling rule presented in Subsection \ref{default} where $\hat{N}, \check{N}$, $\hat{G}, \check{G}$ satisfy \eqref{N_default}, \eqref{G_default}, with the expected stopping time of a probabilistic sampling rule that samples each source $i \in [M]$ with probability $c^*_i\left(D\right)$, whenever the estimated subset of anomalous sources is $D$, i.e. $\Delta_n =D$.